 It is to be expected that doctoral work at Harvard will normally take at least four years, of which the first two will be devoted to preparation for the General Examinations.

 Two common doctoral seminars are required: Religion 2001, The History of the Study of Religion (offered in the first semester of study) and Religion 2002, Contemporary Conversations in the Study of Religion (offered in the fourth semester of study).
 In addition, a minimum of two other courses in the study of religion as such are required during the first two years of study.

 Preparation for the General Examinations includes participation in the Religion and Society Colloquium for all pre-generals students.
 The Colloquium is restricted to doctoral students, and Masters level students who are prepared to work at an advanced level (by approval of the faculty member directing the colloquium).

 There are four General Examinations for the Ph.D. program and three for the Th.D.
 Program; General Examinations are given twice during the academic year, in April, and in October.
-Students must submit to the Religion & Society Department bibliographies for each of the examinations.
+Students must submit to the Standing Committee on the Study of Religion bibliographies for each of the examinations.
 Bibliographies will consist of primary works on which the student is prepared to be examined, and secondary works which have been useful for the student's preparation, though not of primary focus.
-Bibliographies must be approved by the faculty committee, chaired by the student's advisor, which superintends the student's doctoral program in the term before the student anticipates writing the General Examinations; the deadline for approval of bibliographies for exams to be taken in October is May 1; for exams to be taken in April, the deadline is December l.
+Bibliographies must be approved by the student's faculty committee, chaired by the student's advisor, which superintends the student's doctoral program in the term before the student anticipates writing the General Examinations.
+The deadline for approval of bibliographies for exams to be taken is 6 months prior to the exam period.
 This means that first submissions of the bibliographies must occur well before the deadline in case revisions are necessary.

 Recent and current dissertation topics include: